benbucksch/autoconfig-spec/draft-autoconfig-1.md

 ## Other mechanisms

 You may want to implement other mechanisms to find a configuration, for example Exchange AutoDiscover, DNS SRV, or heuristic guessing.
 If you implement such alternative methods, and if they are less secure than some of the mechanisms provided here, the alternative methods must be considered only with lower priority (as defined above) than the more secure mechanisms defined here.
+For evaluating other mechanisms, use similar criteria as outlined in section Security considerations.

 ## Manual configuration